bor0/gidti/manuscript/appendix-b.md

 With the code above, we assume `proof_I` and `proof_I_imp_J` in some scope/context.
 Further, with `proof_J` we want to show that we can conclude `J`.
 To start the proof, we put `I` and `J` on the stack by using the commands `wI` and `wJ`.
 Now that our stack contains `[ 'wff I', 'wff J' ]`, we can use `proof_I` to use the first parameter from the stack to conclude `|- I`.
 Since `proof_I_imp_J` accepts two parameters, it will use the first two parameters from the stack, i.e. `wff I` and `wff J` to conclude `|- I -> J`.
 Finally, with `mp` we use `|- I` and `|- I -> J` from the stack to conclude that `|- J`.

-Note how we separated `wff` from `|-`.
-Otherwise, if we just used `|-` then all of the formulas would be true, which does not make sense.

 ## Simple Theorem Prover

 In this section we'll put formal systems into action by building a proof tree generator in Haskell.
 We should be able to specify axioms and inference rules, and then query the program so that it will produce all valid combinations of inference in attempt to reach the target result.